FAQs

 Is it a postal vote and will I be sent my voting documents in the mail?

-All local authority elections will be conducted by postal vote.
-Voting documents will be delivered in the mail between Friday 16 September 2022 and Wednesday 21 September 2022.
+All local government elections in Aotearoa New Zealand are conducted by postal vote.
+Voting documents will be delivered in the mail between 9 and 22 September 2025.

 Elections